 PLANNING A RIVER EXPEDITION

-Our Planning a River Expedition series is geared toward freshman, sophomores, juniors and seniors interested in working in the region’s growing outdoor recreation industry, those interested in professional kayak instruction, or those interested in learning more about local history, geography, health and safety, and ecosystems through a hands-on experience preparing for a kayaking trip on one of our five navigable local waterways in Warren County.
+Our Planning a River Expedition series is geared toward freshman, sophomores, juniors and seniors (in Warren and McKean counties) interested in working in the region’s growing outdoor recreation industry, those interested in professional kayak instruction, or those interested in learning more about local history, geography, health and safety, and ecosystems through a hands-on experience preparing for a kayaking trip on one of our five navigable local waterways in Warren County.

 What is the time commitment for this course?

-This series consists of a mixture of classroom and on-water training sessions that last two hours each, over four weeks.
+This series consists of a mixture of classroom and on-water training sessions that last four hours each, over five days.
 All participants will be responsible for providing their own transportation to/from each session.
-Sessions are split between two locations: AO Outdoors Store (430 Pennsylvania Avenue West, Warren); and the Warren County YMCA (212 Lexington Ave, Warren).
+Sessions are located at AO Outdoors Store (20 Clark Street, Warren).

 What can you expect from our instructors?